yeady88/wats3010-skills-2/10-media-sharing/README.md

       height: 100vh;
     }
 ```
 2. Use a background image to fill the screen by applying it to the body element.
+The location of the background image is relative to your current location.
+If you're in a css folder you have to go up one (../) to get to it.
 ```
 body {
-      background-image: url("media/hubble-heic1509a.jpg");
+      background-image: url("../media/hubble-heic1509a.jpg");
       background-repeat: no-repeat;
       background-attachment: fixed;
       background-size: cover;